benank/chat2/README.md

 `Up or Down Key while input is open`
 Go through previously sent messages to easily the same message again.

+`Switch channels`
+Press Y to switch channels if you don't want to click.

 ## Logging
 Chat logs are recorded in `chat2/logs` daily.
 They include player names and steam ids.